 - Chronic and/or serious illness

 Panic attacks and anxiety attacks certainly share a number of symptoms, but they are different.
 You can usually tell them apart by:

 - The intensity of the symptoms – panic attacks symptoms tend to be much more intense and severe than anxiety attack symptoms

 - The length of time the main symptoms occur over – panic attacks tend to start abruptly and finish quickly (usually 10 minutes or so), whereas anxiety can build and persist for months on end

 Symptoms of a Panic Attack

-Panic attack symptoms can vary from person to person, and can be categorised into physical, psychological and behavioural/social symptoms, with some of the most common including:
+Panic attack symptoms can vary from person to person, and can be categorised into physical, psychological and behavioural/social symptoms.
+You don’t have to experience all the symptoms when you feel a panic attack coming on, but some of the most common symptoms include:

 Physical symptoms of panic attacks:

 - Chest pains and shortness of breath - tightness of the chest and feeling as though it’s a struggle to breathe

 - Feeling as though you are choking